cerbero90/laravel-enum/README.md

 - no keys misspelling
 - IDE autocompletion
 - reviewing/managing all our application keys in a central location
-- updating one key in one file instead of all its occurrences
+- updating keys in one file only instead of replacing all their occurrences

 To encapsulate the Laravel session, we can create an enum holding all our session keys and let it use `EnumeratesSessionKeys`.
 The enum can be either pure or backed: